South Carolina shooting at 'unauthorized' concert leaves girl, 14, dead; 14 others wounded: report

 SOUTH CAROLINA POLICE ASK FOR RESIDENTS' DEER CAMERAS IN NEARLY WEEK-LONG MANHUNT FOR MURDER SUSPECT

-Officers who responded to the area of Piggly Wiggly Dr. and W. Jimtown Dr. found numerous victims suffering from gunshot wounds.
-Some victims were treated and transported to local hospitals, while several others were located at area hospitals, after being transported by partygoers, Deckard said.
+Officers who responded to the area of Piggly Wiggly and West Jimtown drives found numerous victims suffering from gunshot wounds.
+Some victims were treated and transported to local hospitals, Deckard said.

 WCSC reported that a 14-year-old girl was killed and 14 other people were wounded.
-But authorities have not confirmed the number of victims.
+Authorities have not confirmed the number of victims.

-"North Charleston Police are actively investigating the incident and an accurate total number of victims is not available at this time," Deckard said.
+"North Charleston police are actively investigating the incident and an accurate total number of victims is not available at this time," Deckard said.
 "There is no suspect information at this point in the investigation."

 CLICK HERE TO GET THE FOX NEWS APP

-Photos shared with Fox News by the police department showed a makeshift stage and tiki bar, as well as coolers, a tent and overturned tables at the crime scene cordoned off with police tape.
+Photos shared with Fox News by the police department showed a makeshift stage and tiki bar, as well as coolers, a tent and overturned tables at the crime scene.

-The preliminary investigation indicated that a fight broke near the stage during the event before gunfire rang out.
+A preliminary investigation indicated that a fight broke out near the stage during the event prior to the shooting.
 Police were not notified about the concert in advance, Deckard said.